 Parents are obligated to support their children until they reach the age of 18, although it’s possible for a court to order support for a child obtaining higher education.
 It can be a long time from the date of your divorce until these obligations end, and during those years, your children’s needs and your financial situation are likely to change.
-For capable and concerned legal counsel regarding child custody matters from divorce to post-judgment modification and enforcement actions, you can rely on the Arami Law Office.
+For capable and concerned legal counsel regarding child custody matters from divorce to post-judgment modification and enforcement actions, you can rely on Arami Law.

 Illinois law recognizes that children have a right to support from both parents, but it does not calculate support based on their combined income.
 Instead, one parent is named the obligor,” who is required to pay a percentage of net income to the recipient parent.
 In most cases, the obligor is the noncustodial parent, so the law assumes the recipient parent is already paying something for the children’s support while exercising physical custody.
 Child support is designed to maintain children at the standard of living they would have enjoyed had the parents not gotten a divorce.